 - Member of the RCOT specialist section for children, young people & families (CYPF)

 - BSc (Hons) Occupational Therapy Programme Lead - Carlisle

 - PgR staff representative

 - Research Committee, Research Degrees Sub Committee, Graduate School Health and Wellbeing Steering Group staff PgR representative

 - Early intervention – occupational therapy from birth for babies with conditions indicating potential developmental delay and/or disability

-PhD Study "An exploration of taught anatomy within occupational therapy: What is the role of anatomy education within the 21st century for UK based undergraduate occupational therapy students?"
+PhD Study "An exploration of taught anatomy within occupational therapy: What is the role of anatomy education within the 21st century for occupational therapy programmes based in the United Kingdom?"
 Lead Supervisor: Dr Bel Youngson

 Fielden, K. (2017) CBT approaches for children and young people: A practical case study guide.
 21 (1) pp. 27.